 - Intercultural management

-Due to the complexity of the Truck and Bus business, it needs to continuously focus on its core.
+Due to the complexity of the Truck and Bus business it needs to continuously focus on its core.
 To compete with Daimler and Volvo, VW created this merger concept by putting together businesses of same nature to get better results.
 As a part of VW strategy, first Volkswagen Latin America became part of MAN SE business unit and then VW increased majority stake in Scania.
-MAN is mainly focusing on saving some cost in purchasing and R&D. There should be some effective coordination between MAN and Scania in the area of Sales and product concept too.
+MAN is mainly focusing to save some cost in purchasing and R&D. There should be some effective coordination between MAN and Scania in the area of Sales and product concept too.
 Parts and platform should be common for all three product base.
-VW, MAN, and Scania should redefine their strategy map to get better results through this cooperation.
+VW, MAN and Scania should redefine their strategy map to get better results through this cooperation.

 Scania has a strong hold in Tractor segment, MAN has a strong grip on Off road and On road applications and Volkswagen Commercial vehicles are proven products in LCV and Medium segment.
 MAN introduced heavy horse power products for the Latin American market to fill the gap.